Read our Autonmous FinOps for Kubernetes datasheet for more information and insights.

 Efficient Resource Utilization

-Businesses are embracing a Spark Kubernetes set-up to improve the utilization of their cloud resources.
+Businesses are embracing a Spark Kubernetes setup to improve the utilization of their cloud resources.
 Spark Kubernetes dynamic allocation of resources helps streamline cloud processes and shorten deployment time.
-According to our survey, nearly 30% of enterprises moved to Kubernetes to achieve efficient resource utilization.
-On top of that, over 17% of respondents said they adopted Kubernetes Spark, intending to accelerate their application deployment cycles.

-Software engineers, developers, and IT specialists alike love Spark because of its ability to implement and perform computational tasks at a rate 100 times quicker than the MapReduce framework.
+Software engineers, developers, and IT specialists alike love Spark because of its ability to implement and perform computational tasks at a significantly quicker rate than the older MapReduce framework.

 Easy, Centralized Administration